dinhlenguyen/trustsoft-internship/README.md

 - **EC2 instances** are private (reachable only through Load Balancer and outbound through NAT Gateway).
 - **NAT Gateway** enables safe outbound internet access (for updates, patches, etc.).

+## 📤 Remote State Management

+This project uses a **remote backend** to store the Terraform state securely and safely.

+### State Storage
+- The Terraform state file (`terraform.tfstate`) is stored in an encrypted S3 bucket.
+- **Bucket name:** `s3_backend_internship_dinh`

+### State Locking
+- A DynamoDB table named `lockfile_internship_dinh` is used to manage state locks and prevent concurrent modifications.

+### Backend Settings
+- Encryption at rest is enabled (AES-256 S3 encryption).
+- Versioning is enabled on the S3 bucket to allow recovery of previous state versions.

 ## 🖥️ EC2 Access via Systems Manager Session Manager

 Since the EC2 instances are deployed into private subnets with no public IP and no SSH ports open, access is provided securely through **AWS Systems Manager Session Manager**.